AdamBoley/Exam-Scores-Analysis/README.md

 ## Notebook discussions

 In this section I will discuss the various notebooks created and populated in the course of the project.
 The notebooks themselves have appropriate commentary, but they are long and hence the commentary is spread out.
+Discussing the notebooks here also allows me to lay down my thinking behind each notebook.

 All of the notebooks were initially constructed from a single template that contains the code cells to set the working directory, and the markdown cells to outline the purpose of the notebook.
 Each notebook is independent, and does not rely on any other notebook, though if you have forked this project or used it as a template, them you must run the first notebook before any others, so that you can download the data from Kaggle.

 ### Data Collection Notebook